Lightly breaded eggplant is smothered between layers of vegan cheese sauce and tomato sauce in this soy-free vegan eggplant Parmesan.

 - 1 generous pinch cayenne pepper

-- 2 cups oil-free spaghetti sauce (packaged or from this recipe)
+- 2 cups oil-free spaghetti sauce (packaged or from linked recipe)

 Exact nutritional content will vary depending on the type of spaghetti sauce and other ingredients you use.